• Skip to primary navigation

 Sorbetto is Italian for sorbet, a frozen dessert made with water and sugar syrup flavored with fruits and sometimes liquor.
 Usually stirred while frozen, it becomes nicely cold and creamy.

-This lime sorbet can be served at the end of dinner, but not only.
+This lime sorbet can be served at the end of dinner on hot days, but not only.

 In Italy, lime or lemon sorbet is also served during the meal between courses.